ulusoyeu/line-arrangement-duals/README.md

 # Configuration

 Initially, it started as a project to implement the line arrangement algorithm specified in [1], yet then realized that the CGAL implementation is more robust and efficient although it is annoying to set up.
+The most accurate way to set up is to exactly follow the specifications in https://doc.cgal.org/latest/Manual/windows.html, however there are some parts that are unclear.
 As a future reference, below are some important notes on configuring the CGAL library.

 1) In the project folder, create the CMakeLists.txt file using the built in .\CGAL-5.6.1\scripts\cgal_create_CMakeLists file.
 2) Once the file exists, create a subdiretory named \build using "mkdir build" command.